Armoured fighting vehicle: Cruiser tank

 A cruiser tank, or cavalry tank, was designed to move fast and exploit penetrations of the enemy front.
 The idea originated in "Plan 1919", a British plan to break the trench deadlock of World War I in part via the use of high-speed tanks.
 The first cruiser tank was the British Whippet.
 Between the wars, this concept was implemented in the "fast tanks" pioneered by J. Walter Christie.
 These led to the Soviet BT tank series and the British cruiser tank series.

 During World War II, British cruiser tanks were designed to complement infantry tanks, exploiting gains made by the latter to attack and disrupt the enemy rear areas.
 In order to give them the required speed, cruiser designs sacrificed armour and armament compared to the infantry tanks.
 Pure British cruisers were generally replaced by more capable medium tanks such as the US Sherman and, to a lesser extent, the Cromwell by 1943.

 The Soviet fast tank (bistrokhodniy tank, or BT tank) classification also came out of the infantry/cavalry concept of armoured warfare and formed the basis for the British cruisers after 1936.
 The T-34 was a development of this line of tanks as well, though their armament, armour, and all-round capability places them firmly in the medium tank category.

+Cruiser tanks struggled against heavily armored German tanks like the Tiger and Panther; this led to a shift in British tank design towards the "universal tank" concept epitomized by the Centurion flame tank.

+Specialist tanks

+Specialist tanks are armored vehicles tailored for specific roles beyond traditional combat.
+They include features for tasks such as bridging gaps, clearing mines or amphibious operations.